 Warranty & Maintenance – 814 Epoxy and More

 We stand behind every floor we install.
-If it fails due to our workmanship or materials, we come back and make it right — no runaround, no excuses.
+If it fails due to our workmanship or materials, we return and fix it — no runaround, no excuses.

-Every floor we install is backed by our workmanship guarantee.
-If a failure occurs due to our installation process or the materials we apply, we return to evaluate and make it right at no cost to you.
+Every floor we install is covered by our workmanship guarantee.
+If a failure occurs due to our installation or the materials used, we will return to evaluate and correct it at no cost to you.

 We don't offer a "lifetime warranty" that disappears when a franchise territory changes hands.
 We offer something better: direct accountability from the same team that installed your floor, every time.

-We provide a Limited Lifetime Warranty against delamination (peeling or separation of the coating from the concrete) for the original owner, provided proper surface preparation and moisture testing were completed during installation.
+We provide a Limited Lifetime Warranty against delamination (peeling or separation of the coating from the concrete) for the original owner, provided proper surface preparation and moisture testing are completed during installation.

 This means we warrant that the epoxy or polyaspartic system will not delaminate due to defects in our workmanship or materials.